wasfijaradat/reading-note/201/class-01.md

 username = 'Molly';
 message = 'See our upcoming range';
 ```
-## The following Q&A outline will list the main introductory concepts of JS:
+## The following Q&A outline will list the main introductory concepts of JavaScript:
 - **What is a script?**
 a script is a series of instructions that the computer can follow to acieve a goal, scripts usually analogue to cooking recipes, handbooks or manuals.
 - **What are the parts of the script to be executed by the browser?**